Skip to main content

 Heating systemGas boilers still permittedLow-carbon heating required (heat pumps, heat networks)

-Solar PVNot required (but helps compliance)Mandatory (40% floor area coverage target)
+Solar PVNot required (but helps compliance)Mandatory (40% ground floor area coverage target)

 Compliance methodologySAP 10.2HEM or SAP 10.3